LiamJCates/Programming-Notes/Algorithms/Trees/AVL/AVL.md

    \
     c

+Where c has BF of 0, b has BF of -1, and a has BF of -2

 2. Right-Right Rotation (RR Rotation) – New node is inserted in the right subtree of the right subtree of the critical node. c